HIPAA Authorization Form

 A HIPAA Authorization Form must meet specific requirements set forth in 45 C.F.R.
 164.508(c).
 For example, it cannot be combined with any consent for treatment or release of psychotherapy notes.
 It must also contain specific elements:

 The HIPAA Authorization Form must also contain specific statements about the patient’s rights:

 A HIPAA Authorization Form should be kept to one page, so your provider can quickly and easily read it.
 Your signature does not need to be notarized or witnessed.

 Contact the Law Office of Hugh Spires, Jr. if you need assistance with preparing a legally binding HIPAA Authorization Form.
-I will travel within 50 miles of San Antonio, Texas or provide your documents through a secure web portal.
+I will travel within 50 miles of Dallas, Texas or provide your documents through a secure web portal.